TMEM176B: Orthologs

 There are around 125 orthologs of the gene ranging from primates to mice and to certain species of fish.

 Homologs

 The homologs of this gene include chimpanzee, rhesus monkey, dog, cow, mouse, and rat.

 Protein

 Model of TMEM176B secondary structure.
 This structure is a membrane protein and is a voltage-dependent calcium channel gamma-8.

 The molecular weight of TMEM176B is 29.1 kilodaltons (kDa).
 The protein is rich in valine and poor in aspartic acid.
 There are 4 transmembrane regions within TMEM176B isoform a.
-There is a CD20 domain from 198-687.
+There is a CD20 domain from 198 to 687.

 Domains

 The CD20-like family includes the CD20 gene but is part of the family pfam04103 which is part of superfamily cl04401.
 This specific domain region is 489 bp.

 Secondary structure

 TMEM176B is composed of alpha helices, beta strands and TM helices.
 The Alpha helices make up most of the secondary structure followed by TM helices.

 Subcellular localization

 Mainly localized to the Golgi apparatus but is additionally localized to the plasma membrane and nucleoplasm.